Why should I study abroad?

 Can I get credit at Stevenson for the classes that I take while abroad?

-Yes, it is required to complete a course form prior to departure.
-This form allows you to know in advance how your study abroad courses will count toward your degree program at SU.
+Yes, it is required to complete the Credit Equivalency Form prior to departure.
+This process allows you to know in advance how your study abroad courses will count toward your degree program at SU.

 How many credits will I earn when studying abroad?